-Jose Rizal belonged to a big family of thirteen members.
-He had an only brother, Paciano and nine (9) sisters.
+Jose Rizal belonged to a big family of thirteen (including his parents).
+He had one brother, Paciano, and nine sisters.
 Aside from Rizal’s sweethearts, let’s get to know the important women in his life.

 Saturnina Rizal (1850-1913)

-Saturnina is the eldest child of Francisco Mercado II and Teodora Alonso Realonda.
-She was married to Married Manuel Timoteo Hidalgo of Tanauan, Batangas.
+Saturnina was the eldest child of Francisco Mercado II and Teodora Alonso Realonda.
+She was married to Manuel Timoteo Hidalgo of Tanauan, Batangas.
 It was Doña Saturnina who published Pascual Poblete’s translation in Tagalog language of the Noli Me Tangere in 1909.